Justice for Journalists

-Justice for Journalists Foundation is a non-governmental organization whose mission is to fight impunity for attacks against media.
+Justice for Journalists Foundation is a London-based charity (Registered Charity Number 1201812) whose mission is to fight impunity for attacks against media.
 Based in London, its main goal is to protect journalists from the abuse of their right to freedom of expression, increase public awareness about attacks on media workers and provide journalists with the knowledge and skills necessary to protect themselves from professional risks.

-The Foundation collaborates with international NGOs, journalists, educational and research organizations.
-Among the partners of Justice for Journalists are Reporters Without Borders, the Foreign Policy Centre, Article 19, Charter 97 and Rory Peck Trust.
+The Charity collaborates with international NGOs, journalists, experts, academia, think-tanks, educational and research organisations.
+Among the partners of Justice for Journalists are Reporters Without Borders, the Foreign Policy Centre, Article 19, Charter 97, ACOS Alliance and Rory Peck Trust.
+The Charity is one of the 15 partner organisations of the Council of Europe’s Safety of Journalists Platform.

+In 2024, the Charity became a member of the Global Forum for Media Development, an international network of over 200 journalism support and media development organisations working across more than 70 countries.
+The Charity is a member of the CASE Coalition and UK Anti-SLAPP Coalition.
+The Charity is an observer of the National Committee for the Safety of Journalists in the UK.
+The Charity is also a signatory of the ACOS Alliance, a unique global coalition of 150+ news organizations, journalist associations and press freedom NGOs working together to champion safe and responsible journalism practices.

+In 2025, the foundation was listed as an undesirable organization in Russia.

 Activities

-The Foundation's activities consist of four main areas, as stated on its website.
+The Charity’s activities consist of three main areas, as stated on its website.